ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 let id = 1; // Number | The item's id.
 let opts = {
   'amount': 150, // Number | The amount of this ingredient.
-  'unit': grams // String | The unit for the given amount.
+  'unit': "grams" // String | The unit for the given amount.
 };
 apiInstance.getIngredientInformation(id, opts, (error, data, response) => {
   if (error) {